jimboH/CGS/README.md

 For words, a finite state machine (FSM) is implemented to simulate the behavior of word-frequency alteration.
 The concept is described in Figure 1.
 Words may be in either 'active' or 'inactive' states.
 When a word is in an 'active' state, it may transition to an 'inactive' state at a probability of _p_.
 This active state may also be maintained after a triggering event with a probability of 1-_p_.

 When a word is in an 'inactive' state, it always transforms to the 'active' state after a triggering event.
-While activation after a triggering event is deterministic, the triggering events themselves (a collision of particles) occur at a rate _q_, and is dependent on the number of particles in the simulation.
+While activation after a triggering event is deterministic, the triggering events themselves (a collision of particles) occur at a rate _q_ (or a conditional probability of 1|_q_), and is dependent on the number of particles in the simulation.

 As the simulation evolves, the active-to-inactive probability (_p_) tends to decrease with time.
 This is consistent with the idea that words are more likely to disappear when they are young and at low-frequencies in the population.
 As words persist with respect to time, their frequency is more likely to stabilize as well.